Skip to content

 claustrum protocol reference

-claustrum speaks newline-delimited JSON-RPC 2.0 over an AF_UNIX SOCK_STREAM socket.
-This document is the complete wire contract; it is also the contract the validation battery checks byte-for-byte.
+claustrum uses newline-delimited JSON-RPC 2.0 over an AF_UNIX SOCK_STREAM socket.
+This document is the complete wire contract.
+The validation battery checks that same contract byte-for-byte.
+All reference behaviour was probed at 5db5e4a unless a line says otherwise.
+The divergence catalog, its rules, and the reopen triggers are in DIVERGENCES.md.

 Transport